Question: "Is baptism necessary for salvation?"

-Answer: Baptismal regeneration is the belief that a person must be baptized in order to be saved.
+Answer: The belief that baptism is necessary for salvation is also known as "baptismal regeneration."
 It is our contention that baptism is an important step of obedience for a Christian, but we adamantly reject baptism as being required for salvation.
 We strongly believe that each and every Christian should be water baptized by immersion.
 Baptism illustrates a believer’s identification with Christ’s death, burial, and resurrection.
 Romans 6:3-4 declares, “Or don't you know that all of us who were baptized into Christ Jesus were baptized into His death?
 We were therefore buried with him through baptism into death in order that, just as Christ was raised from the dead through the glory of the Father, we too may live a new life.”
 The action of being immersed in the water illustrates dying and being buried with Christ.
 The action of coming out of the water pictures Christ’s resurrection.

 Requiring anything in addition to faith in Jesus Christ for salvation is a works-based salvation.
 To add anything to the gospel is to say that Jesus' death on the cross was not sufficient to purchase our salvation.
-To say we must be baptized in order to be saved is to say we must add our own good works and obedience to Christ's death in order to make it sufficient for salvation.
+To say that baptism is necessary for salvation is to say we must add our own good works and obedience to Christ's death in order to make it sufficient for salvation.
 Jesus' death alone paid for our sins (Romans 5:8; 2 Corinthians 5:21).
 Jesus' payment for our sins is appropriated to our “account” by faith alone (John 3:16; Acts 16:31; Ephesians 2:8-9).
 Therefore, baptism is an important step of obedience after salvation but cannot be a requirement for salvation.

 If baptism is necessary for salvation, why would Paul have said, “I am thankful that I did not baptize any of you except Crispus and Gaius” (1 Corinthians 1:14)?
 Why would he have said, “For Christ did not send me to baptize, but to preach the gospel—not with words of human wisdom, lest the cross of Christ be emptied of its power” (1 Corinthians 1:17)?
 Granted, in this passage Paul is arguing against the divisions that plagued the Corinthian church.
 However, how could Paul possibly say, “I am thankful that I did not baptize…” or “For Christ did not send me to baptize…” if baptism were necessary for salvation?
 If baptism is necessary for salvation, Paul would literally be saying, “I am thankful that you were not saved…” and “For Christ did not send me to save…” That would be an unbelievably ridiculous statement for Paul to make.
 Further, when Paul gives a detailed outline of what he considers the gospel (1 Corinthians 15:1-8), why does he neglect to mention baptism?
 If baptism is a requirement for salvation, how could any presentation of the gospel lack a mention of baptism?

-Baptismal regeneration is not a biblical concept.
+Baptism is not necessary for salvation.
 Baptism does not save from sin but from a bad conscience.
 In 1 Peter 3:21, Peter clearly taught that baptism was not a ceremonial act of physical purification, but the pledge of a good conscience toward God.
 Baptism is the symbol of what has already occurred in the heart and life of one who has trusted Christ as Savior (Romans 6:3-5; Galatians 3:27; Colossians 2:12).
 Baptism is an important step of obedience that every Christian should take.
 Baptism cannot be a requirement for salvation.
 To make it such is an attack on the sufficiency of the death and resurrection of Jesus Christ.